No one will care about this but other moms of babies, and even that’s a stretch.

 I’ve always loved reading about what other women keep in their purses or carry-ons.
 I guess now that I’m a mom I’d like to know about diaper bags, too.
 JUST MOVING ON UP IN THE WORLD.

 Back when this was *just* a travel blog, I wanted to do a post about the contents of my carry-on bag but never quite got around to it.
-Now, between my two baby girls and COVID-19 impeding the frequent jetsetting Tyler and I used to do, that post seems slightly irrelevant.
+Now, between my two baby girls and COVID-19 impeding the frequent jetsetting Tyler and I used to do, that post seems slightly less relevant.

 Since a diaper bag is the closest thing to a carry-on in my life right now, I thought it would be fun to share what I normally take with me when I am out and about with the girls.